Skip to content

 Kyler Rayner: The New 52 Era

 The transition to the New 52 era had little effect on the Green Lantern part of the DC Universe.
 But things changed for Green Lantern Kyle Rayner as he found himself leading a team with members from all the different Corps, including Bleez, Arkillo, Munk from the Indigo Tribe, Fatality, Saint Walker, and possibly Larfleeze.
 Those stories are told in Green Lantern: New Guardians.
+This is during that era that he eventually became a White Lantern, in Green Lantern: New Guardians #16.

 Kyler Rayner: The Rebirth Era

 Kyle Rayner is still the White Lantern (just don’t ask about the White Lantern Corps), but he doesn’t star in his own series anymore.
-But he became a recurring character in the Hal Jordan and the Green Lantern Corps series.
+Instead, he became a recurring character in the Hal Jordan and the Green Lantern Corps series.

 Did we forget an important issue?
 Did we make a mistake?
 Let us know in the comments!